NREL/resstock/docs/source/workflow_outputs.rst

    Emission Fuels                       Emissions (e.g., CO2) disaggregated by fuel type for each scenario defined in the HPXML file.
    Emission End Uses                    Emissions (e.g., CO2) disaggregated by end use for each scenario defined in the HPXML file.
    Hot Water Uses                       Water use for each end use type (in gallons).
-   Total Loads                          Heating, cooling, and hot water loads (in kBtu) for the building.
+   Total Loads                          Heating, cooling, and hot water loads (in kBtu).
    Component Loads                      Heating and cooling loads (in kBtu) disaggregated by component (e.g., Walls, Windows, Infiltration, Ducts, etc.).
    Unmet Hours                          Heating and cooling unmet hours.
    Zone Temperatures                    Zone temperatures (in deg-F) for each space (e.g., living space, attic, garage, basement, crawlspace, etc.) plus heating/cooling setpoints.